Anikat31/Anikat31.github.io/Teaching/index.md

   <div class="teaching-content">
     <p>
-      During my graduate studies, I had the opportunity to attend several intellectually stimulating courses.
+      During my graduate studies, I had the opportunity to attend several Interesting courses.
 Below are a few sets of lecture notes and materials that I prepared while following these classes.
     </p>
   </div>